siamaksade/openshift-jenkins-demo/README.md

 This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus and SonarQube on OpenShift.
 On every pipeline execution, the code goes through the following steps:

-1. Code is cloned from Git, built, tested and analyzed for bugs and bad patterns
+1. Code is cloned from Gogs, built, tested and analyzed for bugs and bad patterns
 2. The WAR artifact is pushed to Nexus Repository manager
 3. A Docker image (_tasks:latest_) is built based on the _Tasks_ application WAR artifact deployed on JBoss EAP 6
 4. The _Tasks_ Docker image is deployed in a fresh new container in DEV project